Housing slowdown warning after mortgage rates rise

 There have been fresh warnings of a housing slowdown after the number of people struggling to pay mortgages was forecast to hit a 15-year high.

-House sales in September hit their lowest levels since the height of the pandemic, the Royal Institute of Chartered Surveyors (Rics) said.
+House sales in September hit their lowest levels since the height of the pandemic, the Royal Institute of Chartered Surveyors (RICS) said.

 Rising mortgage rates will drive house prices down this year, it warned.